Mr Neil Cochrane, English Lead

 The English Curriculum offers opportunities for cross-curricular learning, to ensure students make significant personal development.

-We offer a GCSE in English Literature and English Language.
-Along with Functional skills at Entry level and Level 1 and 2 in English.
+We offer a GCSE in English Language, along with Functional Skills at Entry Level, Level 1 and 2 in English.

 Mr Paul Ibbotson, Maths Lead